File Processing Options

 200 l/cm = 0.05 mm (0.14 points)

-Radius in mm = 10 / screen ruling in lines per centimeter
+Radius (in mm) = 10 / screen ruling (in lines per centimeter)

 Sharpening and Image Resolution in Relation to Viewing Distance, Printing Process and Screen Ruling

-Example 2: For an exhibition stand that will be viewed from a distance of 1m, normal eyesight can pickup details down to approximately 0.2 mm, which can be used to determine the sharpening radius.
-With a 1.5 times reserve, an image resolution of 191 ppi is sufficient here.
+Example 2: At a trade fair stand viewed from a distance of 1 m, the normal eye can detect details down to approximately 0.2 mm, which determines the radius of sharpening.
+With a 1.5-fold reserve, an image resolution of 191 ppi is sufficient.